danielbush/js-boilerplates/boilerplate.babel.md

 - @babel/preset-env (which is the successor to babel-preset-X)
 - Doesn't include postcss - see babel_react.

+## 2019-01-11 - 4th session

+- FIX mocha unit test setup - it should be
+  `mocha ... src/**/*.spec.js test/unit`
+  NOT `mocha ... src test/unit`.
+With the latter, mocha executes all files in `src/`.
+Then nyc will see that our code in src/ got executed and reports on it with better test coverage than it should have.
+(We don't actually test the boilerplate.js in boilerplate.spec.js (yet)).

 ## 2019-01-11 - 3rd session

 - Followed recommended setup for babel / nyc (istanbul)